Mathesh19rit/IMDB-Movie-Rating/README.md

       this is the final dataset it evaluates and gives the accuracy values this evaluate recommender is used to evaluates a recommender model.
+After creating, run the model by clicking run button in the bottom side.
+After running successfully, we can score and evaluate the model.Deploy the model by Setting up Web Service in ML Studio.
+For first time select Update Predictive Experiment. after deployment of model, it can be used in webs.